wafa2011/DSD/README.md

 website.
 It will give us 10 external accounts with addresses on our local Ethereum blockchain.
 Each account is preloaded with 100 fake ether.
 4. Insatall Metamask extension for Google Chrome.
 # 2) Clone or fork DSD-PROJECT
  --   git clone https://github.com/wafa2011/DSD.git
 extract the contents of the ZIP file to your desired location.
 After that, explore the project.
 # 3) Install dependencies
--- cd ethereum-boilerplate
+-- cd ethereum-DSD
 -- yarn DSD
 # 4) Configuring the polygon L2 side chain, we get test MATIC tokens for the test
 • Step 1: Copy the ERC-20 wallet address from the MetaMask extension.
 • Step 2: Access the following website: https://faucet.matic.network/
 • Step 3: Select token: MATIC Token